-You can appeal a denial of benefits or low rating to the VA Regional Office where you originally submitted your application and ask for a Decision Review Officer (DRO) to review your file and issue a new decision and/or ask for a hearing before a DRO.
-After a DRO reviews your case, or instead of having a DRO review your case, you can appeal directly to the Board of Veterans Appeals (BVA).
+You can appeal a denial of benefits or low rating to the VA Regional Office where you originally submitted your application and ask the office to review your file and issue a new decision, or you can appeal directly to the Board of Veterans Appeals (BVA).

 If the BVA denies your appeal, your options are to bring an appeal to the U.S. Court of Appeals for Veterans Claims, ask the BVA to reconsider its decision, or file a reopened claim at the VA Regional Office.
 At this stage, it's best to have the assistance of a VA disability attorney to help you determine the best course of action.